tabledadriandev/DeSci.app/docs/project_info.md

 **Last Updated:** January 2025

 ### Core Concept
-A comprehensive wellness and longevity platform built on Web3 technology, token-gated with $TA tokens on the Base network.
+A comprehensive wellness and longevity platform built on Web3 technology, token-gated with $tabledadrian tokens on the Base network.
 The app combines health tracking, AI-powered coaching, gamification, social features, and decentralized governance into a unified wellness ecosystem.

 ---